qianxliu/qianxliu.github.io/source/posts/20240213-2239 Liberté Égalité Fraternité.md

 In the old times, the *Gods* are more equal than other animals.

-If they commited some crimes, they're usually punished more lightly than poors.
+If they commited some crimes, they're usually punished more lightly than the poors.

 The *Gods* cannot be punished, and *Gods' sons* cannot be punished.